6 Natural Remedies for Swollen Feet and Ankles

 - Soak for about 10 minutes.

-- Dry your feet and discard the water.
+- Dry your feet and toss out the water.

 - Pour the remaining cold water into the container and add the remaining salt.